 So let’s start without any further delay.

 Bootstrapping is a statistical technique used for data resampling.
 It involves iteratively resampling a dataset with replacement.
 This statement is widespread and can be found in every definition of bootstrapping.
 The objective is to create multiple training datasets by collecting random samples from the original training set.
-Generally, we remove a sample from the subsequent trial once a sample gets selected in a random trial.
+Generally, we remove a selection from the subsequent trial once a sample gets selected in a random trial.
 But in bootstrapping, we do not do that.
-The same sample has an equal probability of getting selected for the subsequent trials, so we call it iteratively resampling a dataset with “replacement”.
+The same sample has an equal probability of getting selected for the subsequent trials, so we call it iteratively resampling a dataset with "replacement".

 Now, we have enough understanding of bootstrapping.
-Let’s continue with bagging.
+Let's continue with Bagging.
 So, Bagging comprises of following three steps that are more or less common in Random Forest:

 Multiple Bootstrapped datasets are created by drawing samples randomly with replacements from the original dataset.
 The same observations can appear more than once.
 The number of observations is the same in bootstrapped and the original dataset.